 However, during the Chinese Cultural Revolution (1966-1976), dragon boat racing fell out of fashion.
 The practice was connected with the feudal superstition and considered as an outdated custom that arranged poorly with the revolutionary spirit of the time.
 This became the reason for Chinese dragon boat racing to be banned for a while and its popularity was extremely diminished.

-But not until 1976 that dragon boat racing was reborn, beginning when the Hong Kong government under the British Rule started to promote the sport in order to increase and strengthen their tourism.
+But not until 1976 that dragon boat racing was reborn, beginning when the Hong Kong government under British Rule started to promote the sport in order to increase and strengthen their tourism.
 Fortunately, in 1991, the International Dragon Boat Federation (IDBF) was found along with a group of institutional rules and regulations governing the sport.
-And now, this sport is practised in over sixty countries around the world, including China, who boasts 50 million dragons boasters.
+And now, this sport is practiced in over sixty countries around the world, including China, which boasts 50 million dragons boasters.

 BASICS OF DRAGON BOAT RACING

 - Variations of Paddles.
 Paddles that are used in boat racing come in different shapes and sizes.
 They vary in length for official races but cannot be shorter than 106 centimetres or exceed 130 centimetres.
 Competition paddles are carbon fibre and weigh anything from 250 grams upwards while training paddles and novice paddles are made of wood and weigh more than 600 grams.
 Also, there are many different handle types such as a T-piece, palm grip and palm with ripples.
 The shafts of a paddle can be round, matte, shiny or elliptical.